pivotal/docs-tap/install-gitops/eso/aws-secrets-manager.hbs.md

 1. [Configure custom certificate authorities for Tanzu Developer Portal](../../install-offline/tap-gui-non-standard-certs-offline.hbs.md).

 1. Host a `grype` database in the air-gapped environment.
-For more information, see [Use Grype in offline and air-gapped environments](../../install-offline/scan-offline-airgap.hbs.md).
+For more information, see [Use vulnerability scanning in offline and air-gapped environments](../../install-offline/scan-offline-airgap.hbs.md).

 ## <a id='create-a-new-git-repository'></a>Create a new Git repository